fgrosse/graphigo/README.md

 	// close the TCP connection properly if you don't need it anymore defer client.Disconnect()

-	// set a custom prefix for all recorded metrics of this client (optional) client.Prefix = "foo.bar.baz"

 	// capture and send values using a single line client.SendValue("hello.graphite.world", 42)